deepakhj/cadent/README.md

 And then ...

-It Supports health checking to remove nodes from the hash ring should the go out, and uses a pooling for outgoing connections.
+It Supports health checking to remove nodes from the hash ring should the go out, and uses a pooling for outgoing connections (mostly because the cloud is a nice place).

 It also supports various hashing algorithms to attempt to imitate other proxies to be transparent to them.

 And then ...

-Replication is supported as well to other places, there is "alot" of polling and line buffereing so we don't waste sockets and time sending one line at a time for things that can support multiline inputs (i.e. statsd/graphite)
+Replication is supported as well to other places, there is "alot" of pooling and line buffereing so we don't waste sockets and time sending one line at a time for things that can support multiline inputs (i.e. statsd/graphite)

 And then ...

-A "PreRegex" filter on all incoming lines to either shift them to other backends (defined in the config) or simply reject the incoming line
+A "PreRegex" filter on all incoming lines to either shift them to other backends (defined in the config) or simply reject the incoming line (you can thank kafka for this addition ;)

 And then ...

+well running 20 statsd processes to just handle the load seemed silly, thus ....

 Accumulators. which initially "accumulates" lines that can be (thing statsd or carbon-aggrigate) then emits them to a designated backend, which then can be "PreRegex" to other backends if nessesary Currently only "graphite" and "statsd" accumulators are available such that one can do statsd -> graphite or even graphite -> graphite or graphite -> statsd (weird) or statsd -> statsd.
 The {same}->{same} are more geared towards pre-buffering very "loud" inputs so as no to overwhelm the various backends.